 Since the postal sorter is white, it works perfectly with the rest of our furniture.
 I love that it has just the right amount of rusty, worn patina to give all the great vintage vibes to this space.
 When it is not the Christmas season, I like to put vintage books, old bottles, or seasonal elements into the cubbies.

-I love all the furniture pieces throughout this space, but for me, the smaller accessory pieces really pull it all together.
+I love all the furniture pieces throughout this space.
+However, the smaller accessory pieces really pull it all together.
 For Christmas, I added this 6 1/2 foot tree in a vintage crate.
-I love to use unique vessels to hold my trees, whether it’s small crocks or ironstone for tabletop trees or large baskets and crates for large trees.
-I think it adds a lot of character!
+Whether it’s small crocks or ironstone pots, I love using vintage vessels to hold my trees.

-I found this vintage French basket online and fell in love!
+Awhile back, I found this vintage French basket online and fell in love!
 It would be perfect to hold a tree and then be a small side table or coffee table for the rest of the year!

 Tip: Make neutral decor cozy by adding a variety of textures.
 Since they are all neutral, the colors will work together and create layers of goodness!
 You could add simple color or Christmas style by adding a red striped grain sack or placing a couple of Christmas packages on top.
 Keep it simple!

 With all the details put together, this room is one of the coziest spaces in our home.
 I think the one thing that makes it the most cozy is that it’s a space we all enjoy together.